Singapore at the AFC Asian Cup

-Singapore national football team has participated in the AFC Asian Cup since its inception in 1956.
-Until November 2025, Singapore did not advance through the qualifying rounds except in the 1984 AFC Asian Cup which they qualified by hosting the tournament.
-This has been corrected in the 2027 AFC Asian Cup.
+Singapore national football team has participated in the AFC Asian Cup since the start of the tournament.
+Since its inception in 1956, Singapore had not advanced through the qualifying rounds except in the 1984 AFC Asian Cup in which they qualified by hosting the tournament.
+In November 2025, Singapore qualified through the qualifying rounds for the 2027 AFC Asian Cup, marking the first time they did so.

 1984 AFC Asian Cup

 Regarded as a much weaker team in Asia, Singapore was eliminated from the group stage with four points, a 2–0 win over India and a 1–1 draw with Iran.
 The draw with Iran was considered a shock result as Iran was three times champions of the tournament.